Our Benefactors - Transplant

 The Schwartzes' gift also supports the transplantation program.
 In their honor, the program has been named the Corinne and Joseph Schwartz Division of Transplantation at the University of Maryland Medical Center.

-The program is one of the nation's largest in both kidney and pancreas transplants.
 The program has grown to accommodate the increasing number of people who need transplants.
 The Schwartzes' philanthropic support is helping the transplant team to continue its life-saving efforts.

 The Schwartzes were residents of Lutherville before moving to Palm Beach, Florida.
 Mr. Schwartz passed away in November 1999.